 The Direct Clothing Company UK Limited is a school uniform and clothing supplier.

-We collect the personal data from the following types of people to allow us to undertake our business;
+We collect personal data from the following types of people to allow us to undertake our business;

 • Supplier contacts to support our services